konnco/filament-import/README.md

 ```
 otherwise you can manipulate data with other column in the same row by passing `$row` as second argument and access the index of column

-For example when create email from username that filled in the first column of spreadsheet
+For example when create email from username
 ```php
 protected function getActions(): array
 {